 Universities are universally recognized as being world-leading research institutions.
 They store incredibly valuable research data which, if lost, could have major financial and reputational impacts.
 However, they also store large amounts of personal data about their staff and students, including financial information.
 If attackers gain access to either of these types of data, they can use it to carry out ransomware attacks, in which they demand money for the safe return of the university’s data, or they can sell it on to other bad actors.

-Because they often have little email security, universities are an easy victim to target as well as a lucrative one.
+Because they often have little email security, universities are easy victims to target as well as lucrative ones.
 Attackers like to do as little work as possible for the most amount of gain, so this makes higher education institutes the perfect target for a cyberattack.

-But it isn’t just the university itself that’s in trouble if their accounts are compromised – higher education institutes often partner with other organizations, whether through research, marketing, or consulting on projects.
+But it isn’t just the university itself that’s in trouble if their accounts are compromised—higher education institutions often partner with other organizations, whether through research, marketing, or consulting on projects.
 When a university or college’s accounts are breached, that puts all partner organizations at risk, too.
 This means that a university email security solution can protect not only the university itself but also each of that university’s partners.

 Account Takeover And Phishing: The Threats Facing Higher Education